garrettfoster13/NotSoSmartDeploy/README.md

 ## POC for decrypting PDQ SmartDeploy credentials

 Prior to version 3.0.2046, PDQ SmartDeploy used static, hard-coded, universal encryption keys for credential storage.
-More information can be found PLACEHOLDER.
+More information can be found in this blog [HKLM\SYSTEM\Setup\sMarTdEpLoY –  The (Static) Keys to Abusing PDQ SmartDeploy](https://specterops.io/blog/2025/08/12/hklmsystemsetupsmartdeploy-the-static-keys-to-abusing-pdq-smartdeploy/).

 ## Installation